 Each of these factors is critical to a successful outcome.
 More importantly, the success of your case often lies in the strength of your legal representation.
 Contact an experienced medical malpractice attorney today to increase your chances of fair compensation.

-Schochor, Federico and Staton bring your claim to fruition
+Schochor and Staton, P.A. bring your claim to fruition

 Even with all of these factors in your favor, medical malpractice claims are challenging to litigate.
-The legal experts at Schochor, Federico and Staton have over three decades of experience litigating on behalf of Baltimore, Maryland and Washington D.C. victims.
+The legal experts at Schochor and Staton, P.A. have over three decades of experience litigating on behalf of Baltimore, Maryland and Washington D.C. victims.
 Call us today at 410-234-1000 to speak with one of our attorneys about your case.